sherryli1116/finalproject-group15/README.md

 **Topic:** When fossil fuels are burned, they emit lots of gasses into our atmosphere; specifically carbon dioxide and greenhouse gasses.
 This causes a rise in temperatures as greenhouse gasses cause rise in temperatures globally as they trap heat in the air.
 This analysis will be linear as we will discover the trends/patterns between the amount of fossil fuels and their impact with temperature on a global scale from the years of 1995-2020.

+**Technology:** For our analysis, we will be using the following-

+- *Python:* Clean/organize data
+- *Jupyter:* Jupyter notebook will be used to run Python and run the specific modules we'll need to create data frames
+- *Pandas:* this module will allow us to create data frames that we will need to store and organzie after we clean our datasets.
+In the end, we will have three seperate data frames, but will use the final data frame which is a combination of both for our analysis.
+- *Matplotlib:* This will allow us to create the visualizations we need for our presentation and analysis
+- *Tableau Public:* might use this to create a visual dashboard/story of our overall findings

 ### Datasets

 We will be using two CSV files that contain our very large datasets.